 Despite a long list of options for female birth control the term “men’s birth control” is almost obsolete - unless we’re talking about actual, professionally recommended techniques like “outercourse,” which is like, who would do that?
 Women who choose birth control have to deal with side effects like lowered sex drive, weight gain, depression and nausea from the pills they take to change their body and brain chemistry.
 Meanwhile, us jerks can just throw a plastic sock on our broner and call it a day.

 The original name for Vasalgel is RISUG (Reversible Inhibition of Sperm Under Guidance) and it was discovered in the 1970s by an Indian doctor named Sujoy Guha.
 He was trying to make a pump that killed water-based bacteria as it went through a pipe, from below ground to above.
 The pipe idea didn’t work so he applied the technology to penises, naturally.
 By 1989 Dr. Guha created a nontoxic polymer gel that could be easily injected into the vas deferens.
 The gel clings to the walls of the vas deferens, coating its lining and tearing sperm apart as it passes through like carrots through a grater, as displayed in this charming YouTube video.
 The sperm, rendered completely ineffective, allows no chance of pregnancy.
 Which means no more worrying if you accidentally slip one past her goalie.
-But Dr Guha was criticised by the World Health Organisation in the 90s and his studies were temporarily canned, forcing him to start over from scratch.
+But Dr Guha was criticized by the World Health Organization in the 90s and his studies were temporarily canned, forcing him to start over from scratch.
 Currently RISUG is only available to Indian men who live within range of the testing facilities and agree to the testing.

-That’s all well and good for Indian men, but what about us men who enjoy sex but are tired of buying our birth control in petrol station bathrooms?
-In 2010 a not for profit organisation in San Francisco called the Parsemus Foundation bought the rights to the RISUG procedure and renamed it Vasalgel for North American markets.
+That’s all well and good for Indian men, but what about us North American men who enjoy sex but are tired of buying our birth control in truckstop bathrooms?
+In 2010 a not for profit organization in San Francisco called the Parsemus Foundation bought the rights to the RISUG procedure and renamed it Vasalgel for North American markets.
 In the years since they have produced the polymer gel in a certified pharmaceutical plant in the US and are successfully five and a half months into a six month test on rabbits who so far show zero sperm count.
 They also claim the procedure works like a mesh structure that holds back sperm, rather than killing it outright as was originally thought.
 They’re eager and optimistic about having the procedure available on the American market by 2015.

 I spoke with Dr Ronald Weiss, a consultant to the Parsemus Foundation who tried to bring the RISUG procedure to Canada back in the 90s, before it was rebranded as Vasalgel.
 He told me that despite the idealistic goal that the Parsemus Foundation has set of getting the procedure to the public by 2015 they would still have to prove that the procedure is easily and safely reversible in human subjects.
 This could be a major hurdle as the reversal procedure has been tested and proved effective in animals but has yet to be tested on humans.
 That’s if they can get the polymer approved for use by the FDA.
 And even if everything went smoothly the approval process in Canada is much more difficult than it is in the US.
 He hesitated to say that it could take anywhere from ten to twenty years for the procedure to be approved by Canadian standards, if at all.
 The “best mousetrap” we have, he told me, could remain the vasectomy.